django/asgiref/specs/www.rst

 have more state.
 Again, most of that state is in the scope, which will live as long as the socket does.

-WebSocket protocol servers should handle PING/PONG requests themselves, and send PING frames as necessary to ensure the connection is alive.
+WebSocket protocol servers should handle PING/PONG messages themselves, and send PING messages as necessary to ensure the connection is alive.

+WebSocket protocol servers should handle message fragmentation themselves, and deliver complete messages to the application.

 The WebSocket protocol should be signified to ASGI applications with a ``type`` value of ``websocket``.